-Green And Profitable Monthly Column: Run It in Your Publication
+Green And Profitable Monthly Column:

-Showing businesses and organizations how to profit from green and ethical practices–lowering costs and boosting revenues.
+Make Inroads Into the Lucrative Cultural Creative Segment by Running Shel Horowitz’s “Green and Profitable” Column Showing businesses and organizations how to profit from green and ethical practices—lowering costs and boosting revenues.
 A mix of how-to, profile/review, and analysis.

 About the Column

-Going green not only lowers costs, it can actually boost profits and Shel Horowitz’s new monthly column, “Green And Profitable,” will show small and large businesses, virtual and brick-and-mortar alike, how to go green while staying profitable.
-Shel adeptly analyzes and distills the latest trends and green information—and shares specific ways that businesses can go authentically green (no greenwashing here) to create loyalty among consumers who demand that green commitment:
+Green is HOT right now—but many businesses find themselves asking, “Isn’t green too expensive?
+Can I really go green and still keep my costs down?”
+Going green not only lowers costs, it can actually boost profits.
+Since 2010, bestselling and award-winning author Shel Horowitz’s monthly column, “Green And Profitable,” has been showing small and large businesses, virtual and brick-and-mortar alike, how to go green while staying profitable.
+Shel adeptly analyzes and distills the latest trends and green information—and shares specific ways that businesses can go authentically green (no greenwashing here) to create loyalty among consumers who demand that green commitment.
+In the column, Shel:

-• Monitor green trends in the market
+• Monitors green trends in the business world and among consumers

 Why Your Readers Will Benefit